AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Do you know what the word 'was' was initially?
+Did you watch the new comic book movie?

-Before was was was was was is.
+It was very graphic!
 <!-- JOKE-END -->